firesim/firesim/docs/Advanced-Usage/FAQs.rst

 Unless you've intentionally introduced a side-channel (e.g., you're running an interactive simulation, or you've connected the NIC to the internet), this is likely a bug in one of your custom bridge implementations or in FireSim.
-In fact, for the same target-design enabling printf and assertion sythesis, autocounter, Auto ILA, should not change the simulated behavior of the machine.
+In fact, for a given target-design, enabling printf synthesis, assertion synthesis, autocounter, or Auto ILA, should not change the simulated behavior of the machine.